Powsa/fivem-server-manager/README.md

 - **When to use it**: Run this command if you are unsure of the available commands or need a reminder of how to use the script.

 ## Error Handling

 The script includes checks for required dependencies and displays error messages if necessary.
 It ensures that all prerequisites are met before proceeding with server operations.

 ## Contributions

 Your contributions to improve or enhance this script are welcome.
-Feel free to modify, fork, or suggest improvements through pull requests
+Feel free to modify, fork, or suggest improvements through pull requests.